dabreese00/clue-solver-django/README.md

 (.venv) $ ./manage.py runserver
 ```

+You can also use a `.env` file to store the environment variables instead of
+having to type them every time.

 (The 3rd line "python3" might be different depending on your OS; you should use your system's Python 3 binary, whatever it's called.)

+This app is also dockerized, and you can run `docker-compose up` to have a
+local instance running with a PostgreSQL backend.

 ## How to deploy

 System requirements:

-- Python 3.8.5 or higher
+- Python 3.9 or higher
-- PostgreSQL 9.5 or higher
+- PostgreSQL 10 or higher

+May work with older versions but not tested.

-### The hard way
+### The old-fashioned way

 Rough outline (apply sysadmin common sense):